bruno-san/DataScience-Em-Producao/README.md

 ### 2. The Data
 The Dataset applied to develop the solution is the [Rossmann Store Sales from Kaggle.](https://www.kaggle.com/c/rossmann-store-sales/data)

+Note: the test dataset applied on version 02 was generated on the customers' prediction project and it's available in this repository.

 ### 3. Solution approach: The CRISP-DS Cycle
 To design, model and deploy the solution will be applied the CRISP-DS (Cross-Industry Standard Process - Data Science, a.k.a.
 CRISP-DM) project management method.
 The CRISP is a cyclic, iterative development method that covers all the steps needed to solve a data science problem.
 The image below shows the CRISP cycle: